Virhex/virhex.github.io/_docs/hellbreaker/scripting.md

 The player's node has items `Inventory` component, which you can conviniently get via `Player::getInventory()`.
 The inventory is a map from item names to item amounts.
 The game uses it for items like weapon ammo and door keys, and it can be used for other things.

-`Player` also have `WeaponSlots` instance, which contains the player's weapons.
+`Player` also have `WeaponSlots` member, which contains the player's weapons.
 There are 0 to 9 available slots, and weapons that occupy the same slot are ordered by their position value.

 ## Script Modules

-Each [ScriptInstance](https://urho3d.github.io/documentation/HEAD/class_urho3_d_1_1_script_instance.html) component's script file is a separate [script module](http://www.angelcode.com/angelscript/sdk/docs/manual/doc_module.html).
+Each script file used by [ScriptInstance](https://urho3d.github.io/documentation/HEAD/class_urho3_d_1_1_script_instance.html) is a separate [script module](http://www.angelcode.com/angelscript/sdk/docs/manual/doc_module.html).
 Modules dont share code, except things that are declared [shared](http://www.angelcode.com/angelscript/sdk/docs/manual/doc_script_shared.html), in which case it should only be defined once (don't include it several times).

+The game uses a single script module.
 The scene's root node holds the `Main.as` script instance.
-Some `ScriptInstance`s use their own script file so they don't have to be included into `Main.as`.
+Any script that interacts with things from the main module should be part of it.
+Only if script are completely indepenent of the main module they can be used in a separate script module.

+## Editing script files

+[Atom](https://atom.io/) is an open source text editor that has [AngelScript syntax highlighting package](https://atom.io/packages/language-angelscript).